kaicarver/textapi/README.md

     sudo heroku pg:psql -c "select created, message from note where created between '2020-07-03' and '2020-07-04';" --app "powerful-anchorage-09770"

+and even pipe that directly into:

+    perl ../blog/countpushups.pl

 ### posting the text

 And there will be a less dumb function than `badposttext` for posting text...